jamiekt/jstark/README.md

 ### Descriptions

-One of the benefits of jstark is all the features have descriptions in their metadata.
+jstark features all have descriptions in their metadata.

 ```python
 from pprint import pprint
 pprint([(c.name, c.metadata["description"]) for c in basket_counts_df.schema])
 ```

 ```shell
 [('BasketCount_4q4',
   'Distinct count of Baskets between 2021-01-01 and 2021-03-31'),